AnshuOishik/HGC/README.md

 ## Supported File Formats

-- Genome main domian of FASTA/Q and Multi-FASTA
+- Genome main domian of raw sequence files, FASTA/Q and Multi-FASTA
-- Genome main domian of raw sequence files

 ## OptK-mer: Optimal k-mer Length
 The OptK-mer algorithm used the randomization method to determine the ideal k-mer length.
 HGC uses the ideal k-mer length discovered using OptK-mer to compress the particular sequence.